moushumi-das/Web-developement_Personal-Project/README.md

 #  Real time food ordering web application
-For this project I have used Html,CSS Node.js, Express.js and Mongo DB .
+For this project I have used Html, CSS, Node.js, Express.js and Mongo DB .

 ## Overview
 In this project, I have built a Real time food ordering web application where customer can track the status of their order in real time.
+Passport.js has been used for user authentication.

  ## Features:
-   - Login system
+    - Login & Registration system
-   - Registration
-   - User roles(Admin and Customer).
+    - User roles(Admin and Customer)
+    - Customized dashboard for customer and admin
     - Fully functional Shopping cart.
     - Realtime food status tracker using Real time web socket private connections.
     - Payment system using stipe.
-   - Customized dashboard for customer and admin

    ### Admin